elkingarcia11/trading_data_backtester/README.md

    - Place your historical OHLCV data (CSV format) in the `data/` directory (e.g., `data/5m/SPY.csv`).
    - The CSV should include columns like `timestamp`, `open`, `high`, `low`, `close`, `volume`.
+   - Alternatively, use the [market-data-api](market-data-api/README.md) submodule to fetch data from the Schwab Market Data API.

 2. **Run the backtester:**